-UDOT's review identified 1 federally listed plant species, 1 federally listed bird species, and 1 federally listed insect species that might occur in the study area and/or might be affected by the proposed project; 3 species listed under conservation agreements that are known to occur in Salt Lake and Davis Counties; and 20 migratory bird species of concern that occur on the USFWS BCC list or warrant special attention in the study area.
-Of these species, UDOT identified potentially suitable habitat for one federally listed wildlife species (monarch butterfly), one species listed under conservation agreement (Columbia spotted frog), and 4 migratory birds (black tern, long-eared owl, marbled godwit, and willet).
+UDOT's review of data sources identified 1 federally listed plant species, 1 federally listed bird species, and 1 federally listed insect species that should be evaluated for the project; 3 species under conservation agreements that are known to occur in Salt Lake and Davis Counties; and 20 migratory bird species of concern that occur on the USFWS BCC list or warrant special attention in the study area.

+Of these species, UDOT's evaluation identified potentially suitable habitat for one federally listed candidate insect species (monarch butterfly), one species under conservation agreement (Columbia spotted frog), and 4 migratory birds (black tern, long-eared owl, marbled godwit, and willet).